 Our community of developers blur the lines between business and IT.
 And we like it that way.
-To help show off the new breed of developers that are pioneering a new era of enterprise app delivery, we recently launched our rapid developer profile series.
+To help show off the new breed of developers that are pioneering a new era of enterprise app delivery, we recently launched our maker profile series.

 I studied computer science at Loughborough University outside London.
 After some additional training, I started working at LV=.
 It was my first full-time job after university.
 I’ve been here for more than a year and a half, developing with Mendix and also serving as Scrum Master on our agile development projects.